Fadamor/FadsFailures/README.md

 # FadsFailures
-All my failed attempt at programming.
+All my failed attempts at programming.